Hawaiian Poi – one, two or three fingers

 What is Poi and how it is made?

 Of all the handfuls of traditional Hawaiian foods that are predominant in the culture, Poi stands above as the main starch and binder to the rest of these traditional foods.
 Poi is made traditionally from taro plants and more specifically the root bulb.
 The bulb is first peeled and then cooked and later mashed into a paste with water added until it forms to a desired consistency and personal taste.
-The finished results are a blueish gray paste that can be eaten fresh or allowed to ferment.
-The large green leaves are also cooked and called Luau and used as a vegetable.
-The term luau was eventually used for the gatherings or events where these dishes were consumed.

 At the fresh poi stage, it is considered sweet or it is allowed to ferment a few more days until it develops into a sour poi taste.
 The sweet poi is combined with sugar into a dessert type of dish, while the sour poi is eaten with other traditional favorite foods like Kailua pork, Lomi-lomi salmon, poke, smoked meats and other salted fish.